Lock029/GTOS-Latest-Exe/README.md

 # GTOS-Latest-Exe
-GTOS LATEST EXE THIS IS NOT MY PROBLEM mal#0009
+GTOS LATEST EXE LEAKED THIS IS NOT MY PROBLEM mal#0009

 Updates : 1.32 (Current Version)